 It is important to study solar variability on different timescales.
 The primary basis for such studies is observational (or reconstructed) data.
 The sun's activity is systematically explored in different ways (solar, heliospheric, interplanetary, magnetospheric, terrestrial), including ground-based and space-borne experiments and dedicated missions during the last few decades, thus covering 3-4 solar cycles.
 However, it should be noted that the modern epoch is characterized by unusually-high solar activity dominated by an 11-year cyclicity, and it is not straightforward to extrapolate present knowledge (especially empirical and semi-empirical relationships and models) to a longer timescale.
+The current cycle 24 indicates the return to the normal moderate level of solar activity, as manifested, e.g., via the extended and weak solar minimum in 2008-2009 and weak solar and heliospheric parameters, which are unusual for the space era but may be quite typical for the normal activity (see, e.g., Gibson et al., 2011).
+Thus, we may experience, in the near future, the interplanetary conditions quite different with respect to those we got used to during the last decades.

 Therefore, the behavior of solar activity in the past, before the era of direct measurements, is of great importance for a variety of reasons.
 For example, it allows an improved knowledge of the statistical behavior of the solar-dynamo process, which generates the cyclically-varying solar-magnetic field, making it possible to estimate the fractions of time the sun spends in states of very-low activity, what are called grand minima.
 Such studies require a long time series of solar-activity data.
 The longest direct series of solar activity is the 400-year-long sunspot-number series, which depicts the dramatic contrast between the (almost spotless) Maunder minimum and the modern period of very high activity.
 Thanks to the recent development of precise technologies, including accelerator mass spectrometry, solar activity can be reconstructed over multiple millennia from concentrations of cosmogenic isotopes 14C and 10Be in terrestrial archives.
 This allows one to study the temporal evolution of solar magnetic activity, and thus of the solar dynamo, on much longer timescales than are available from direct measurements.

-This paper gives an overview of the present status of our knowledge of long-term solar activity, covering the Holocene (the last 11 millennia).
+This paper gives an overview of the present status of our knowledge of long-term solar activity, covering the period of Holocene (the last 11 millennia).
 A description of the concept of solar activity and a discussion of observational methods and indices are presented in Section 2.
 The proxy method of solar-activity reconstruction is described in some detail in Section 3.
 Section 4 gives an overview of what is known about past solar activity.
 The long-term averaged flux of solar energetic particles is discussed in Section 5.
 Finally, conclusions are summarized in Section 6.